 Many Luftwaffe pilots racked up large numbers of kills, particularly on the Eastern front.
-The Luftwaffe's fourth highest scoring pilot, Oberleutnant Otto Kittle, who scored 267 victories, got 220 of his kills in FW-190A-4s and A-5s, making him the high scorer with the type.
-Other German aces, including Walter Nowotny, Heinz Baer, Herman Graf, and Kurt Buhligen, all scored over a hundred kills in the FW-190.
+The Luftwaffe's fourth highest scoring pilot, Oberleutnant Otto Kittle, who scored 267 victories, got 220 of his kills in Fw 190A-4s and A-5s, making him the high scorer with the type.
+Other German aces, including Walter Nowotny, Heinz Baer, Herman Graf, and Kurt Buhligen, each scored over a hundred kills in the Fw 190.

 As with the A-5, upgrade kits were developed for the A-6.
 However, while the A-5 was fitted with factory upgrade kits, the focus for the A-6 was field upgrade kits, so that the aircraft could be adapted on the front line to different roles as the tactical situation demanded.

-As a result, the Luftwaffe established the "Sturmgruppe" tactic, in which a mass of FW-190s Sturmbocks would attack a bomber formation from behind, while they were protected from Allied escort fighters by Bf-109Gs optimized for dogfighting.
+As a result, the Luftwaffe established the "Sturmgruppe" tactic, in which a mass of Fw 190s Sturmbocks would attack a bomber formation from behind, while they were protected from Allied escort fighters by Bf 109Gs optimized for dogfighting.
 Sturmgruppe pilots often wore "whites of the eyes" jacket patches, with two white crescents set side-by-side, to indicate their dedication to point-blank attacks.
 The first Sturmgruppe missions were conducted in July 1944 and proved devastating.
-However, the USAAF quickly got wise, sending escort fighters in the lead of the bomber formation to pounce on Sturmgruppe formations and break them up, and scheme gradually ceased to be effective.
+However, the USAAF quickly got wise, sending escort fighters in the lead of the bomber formation to pounce on Sturmgruppe formations and break them up, and the scheme gradually ceased to be effective.

 * In fact, by the fall of 1944 the decline of the Luftwaffe was obvious.
 Hobbled by a lack of fuel and well-trained pilots, completely outnumbered by Allied fighters, the Luftwaffe made fewer and fewer sorties, and with those flights the rewards continued to diminish while the losses increased.
 They fought on until the end, but all they could do was delay the inevitable.

-The "FW-190F-1" subvariant was based on the FW-190A-4.
+The "Fw 190F-1" subvariant was based on the Fw 190A-4.
 Only a small number were built, for evaluation purposes.
-The F-1 had reduced gun armament, with two MG-17 7.92 millimeter machine guns in the cowling and a 20 millimeter cannon in each wing, for a total of four guns.
-In compensation, it had racks under the fuselage for carriage of one 500 kilogram (1,100 pound) or four 50 kilogram (110 pound) bombs, plus an optional rack under each wing for a single 250 kilogram (550 pound) bomb or two 50 kilogram bombs.
+The F-1 had reduced gun armament, with two MG 17 7.92-millimeter machine guns in the cowling and a 20-millimeter cannon in each wing, for a total of four guns.
+In compensation, it had racks under the fuselage for carriage of one 500-kilogram (1,100-pound) bomb or four 50-kilogram (110-pound) bombs, plus an optional rack under each wing for a single 250-kilogram (550-pound) bomb or two 50-kilogram bombs.

-* The "FW-190G" was a long-range Jabo variant, built in parallel with the F-series, and generally similar except for the deletion of cowling guns to decrease weight and extend range.
-In fact, the G-series actually entered production before the FW-190F, initially seeing action in North Africa at the end of 1942.
+* The "Fw 190G" was a long-range Jabo variant, built in parallel with the F-series, and generally similar except for the deletion of cowling guns to decrease weight and extend range.
+In fact, the G-series actually entered production before the Fw 190F, initially seeing action in North Africa at the end of 1942.
 Like the F-series, the G-series were basically equivalent to A-series aircraft modified for the Schlacht role.
 The "G-1" was based on the A-4, while the "G-2" was based on the A-5.
-The "G-3" was bit more of a custom item, with an autopilot and a fuel injection system.
+The "G-3" was a bit more of a custom item, with an autopilot and a fuel injection system.
 The G-8 was based on the A-8.BACK_TO_TOP

-The "FW-190B" series of prototypes Focke-Wulf's first attempts to build a high-altitude version of the Butcher Bird and featured test fits of the DB-603 engine, as well as the BMW-801 with GM-1 nitrous oxide boost.
+The "Fw 190B" series of prototypes Focke-Wulf's first attempts to build a high-altitude version of the Butcher Bird; they featured test fits of the DB 603 engine, as well as the BMW 801 with GM-1 nitrous oxide boost.
 Some of the prototypes were also used to evaluate a pressurized cockpit, but these tests did not go well.
-Since the FW-190B didn't quite have the high-altitude reach that the RLM desired, the effort was abandoned in late 1942.
+Since the Fw 190B didn't quite have the high-altitude reach that the RLM desired, the effort was abandoned in late 1942.